ballerina-platform/module-ballerina-sql/ballerina/Module.md

 #### Query data

 These samples show how to demonstrate the different usages of the `query` operation to query the database table and obtain the result as a stream.

-Once the operation is done, make sure to consume all the fetched data or close the stream by invoking the `close()` operation.
+>**Tip**: When processing the stream, make sure to consume all fetched data or close the stream.

 This sample demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
 This record can be defined as an open or a closed record